Hotel Information and Reservations

 Rooms without names will be released from the group block and placed in attendee general sale on April 20th.
 You will still have an opportunity to change names after this date but will not be able to keep unused rooms.

 Changes/Cancellations: After April 17, all changes and cancellations must be made in writing to the hotel at least 3 days (72 hours) prior to arrival.
 Cancellations received less than these times will be charged one (1) night’s room and tax cancellation fee (to the credit card provided) in addition to forfeiture of your hotel deposit.
 Failure to arrive on your confirmed date will result in one (1) night’s room and tax no-show penalty per reservation (charged to the credit card provided).

 Entry into Canada

-When you enter Canada, a Canada Border Services Agency officer may ask to see your passport and a valid visa, if one is necessary.
+When you enter Canada, a Canada Border Services Agency officer will ask to see your passport.
 Visitors entering Canada must clear Canada Customs border security upon entry.
 For information about documentation required and border procedures please visit the Canada Border Services Agency’s website.

 Visa VS Electronic Travel Authorization (ETA)